 Decommodify housing and establish community land trusts

-As mayor of Los Angeles, I will enthusiastically demonstrate my unity with the aspirations of the indigenous peoples of these lands.
-Los Angeles has in recent years taken outwardly progressive positions with regard to its indigenous population.
-Acts such as popularizing Land Acknowledgement and the creation of Indigenous Peoples Day are steps in the right direction, but much more is required for this city to ensure principled relationships with its Native neighbors.
-My administration will commit to working closely with and supporting Native organizations and leaders to ensure that their voices are an ever-present part of the tapestry of this great city.
+Los Angeles has, in recent years, taken outwardly progressive positions concerning its indigenous population such as popularizing Land Acknowledgement and the creation of Indigenous Peoples Day.
+These are steps in the right direction, but much more is required for this city to ensure principled relationships with its Native neighbors.
+As mayor of Los Angeles, I will work closely with and support Native organizations and leaders to ensure that their voices are an ever-present part of the tapestry of this great city.

 Health Care is a Human Right